 3. How Are Vehicles Described?

-Vehicles are sold "As Seen" and you are advised to check carefully the descriptions displayed on the windscreen of each vehicle you are interested in purchasing.
+Vehicles are sold "As Seen" and you are advised to check carefully the descriptions displayed on the windscreen of each vehicle or as listed in the online site.

-Vehicles will bear description sheets on the windscreen and can be found in the large parking area to the rear of the auction building.
+Vehicles can be found in the large parking area to the front of the auction building.
 These vehicles are sold with no warranty whatsoever being given by the seller.
+They are sold with all their faults (which may be numerous).
 It is up to you to determine their condition.
 No complaints on "As Seen" vehicles will be entertained.

 5. What Else Should I Do Before Bidding?